ivanszeto11/osTicket-Ticket-Lifecycle/README.md

   <img width="831" height="892" alt="osticket-support-2" src="https://github.com/user-attachments/assets/e481db38-96b8-40dd-88c0-9a4cd780c528" />
 </p>

 In order to create a ticket, the user must provide their name and email address.
 The email address will be linked with the user account and used to contact the user.
 For the lab, we will use the name "Ken" along with a fake email address.
-There is also the option to provide a phone number, but we will leave that blank.

 Next, we have to select a Help Topic for the ticket.
-This identifies what type of issue the ticket is for and allows the ticket to be routed to the Department that handles that specific topic.
+This identifies the type of issue the ticket is for and allows the ticket to be routed to the Department that handles that specific topic.
 Let's select "General Inquiry / Other" as the Help Topic.

 The Ticket Details section is where we will describe the issue.
 Let's say the problem is that nobody in our banking department can access the online banking system, meaning they are unable to do any work.
 In the Issue Summary, we will give a brief description of the problem; this is like the subject line of an email.
 In the body of the message, we will describe the issue in more detail.
 Once this information is provided, we will click **Create Ticket**.

-We have just finished the Ticket Creation stage of the ticket lifecycle.
+### Triage and Prioritization

 <p align="center">
   <img width="955" height="374" alt="osticket-support-3" src="https://github.com/user-attachments/assets/8073b9c7-87c6-4f6a-8316-654b42790bdc" />
 </p>

 Now, we will log in as a help desk agent, John Doe.
 In our ticket queue, we can see the ticket that we have just created.
 The ticket queue shows the ticket number, the timestamp of the ticket's last update, the subject line, the user who the ticket belongs to, the priority level, and the agent assigned to the ticket.
-Note that the issue summary we previously submitted appears in the subject column and the ticket is from Ken.
-We can open the ticket by clicking on the ticket number or the subject.
+We can open the ticket by clicking the ticket number or the subject.

 <p align="center">
   <img width="953" height="616" alt="osticket-support-4" src="https://github.com/user-attachments/assets/416fe614-ed2c-4109-9451-77c5f79eed2e" />